We’re true Victorians now.

 Small coastal cruiser with heated cabin

-Five Star Whale Watching offers a top-notch three-hour whale watching tour on a small high-speed vessel with indoor and outdoor viewing.
+Five Star Whale Watching offers a highly-rated, three-hour whale watching tour on a small high-speed vessel with indoor and outdoor viewing.
 The inside cabin is heated, and complimentary coffee and hot chocolate are offered.

 As the group size is limited to 12, the whale watching experience is fairly intimate and there’s lots of room on the boat to see the whales.